Date of Award

 Results indicated the VMUTES model had a strong predictive power of sUAS use for data gathering with seven of the ten original hypotheses supported while having a good model fit.
 Four new hypotheses were also identified with three supported.
 Additionally, all VMUTES model factors except for facilitating conditions were determined to have either a direct or indirect effect on behavioral intention and/or actual behavior with the TAM and TPB related factors having the strongest effects.

 Practically, this study filled an aviation research knowledge gap for sUAS use for data gathering.
 It also provided a research model and identified influencing factors of individuals’ behavioral intentions related to sUAS for data gathering.
 Thus, the newly developed model incorporating new variables can be used for further sUAS research and can provide an adaptable model for aviation and other technology areas to predict and facilitate new technology implementation where current models fall short.
 Finally, this study explored new and verified previously existing demographic variables for individuals who use sUASs for data gathering.

 Scholarly Commons Citation

 Myers, Paul Leonard III, "A Behavioral Research Model for Small Unmanned Aircraft Systems for Data Gathering Operations" (2019).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 449.